ks982579/rust-zero2prod/README.md

 Now we dive into a test-driven development by trying out _red-gree-refactor_ loop.
 We also will use [`linkify` | crates.io](https://crates.io/crates/linkify) in our testing.

+p.
+296 / 315 - in subscriptions_confirm.rs bottom of page

 ---